gowtham1007/OWL-AI/README.md

+Built using React.js for dynamic and scalable front-end development.

+Styled with Tailwind CSS and Bootstrap to achieve a modern, clean design.

+Uses reusable components for consistency and maintainability.

+Developed with a mobile-first approach for better usability on small screens.

+Fully responsive across mobile, tablet, and web platforms.

+Integrated with Web3Forms API for secure and reliable form submissions.

+Handles contact and feedback data with ease.

+Lightweight structure ensures fast loading and smooth performance.

+Maintains cross-browser compatibility for seamless access.

+Features a modular and scalable codebase for easy customization.

+Includes interactive UI elements with smooth animations.

+Optimized for SEO and built with accessibility support in mind.

+Designed for easy maintenance and future scalability.

+Combines performance, flexibility, and functionality in one app.

+A showcase of modern web development practices with React, Tailwind, and Bootstrap.

+🔗 Project Links

+Live Demo: [Your Project URL here]

+GitHub Repository: [Repo URL here]

+LinkedIn Profile: [Your LinkedIn ID / Profile link here]

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.